-For her doctoral thesis, she is developing graphene fibre for biomedical and electronics applications.
-Her main research interests are nanotechnology, materials chemistry, with a focus on addressing graphene technology.
+For her doctoral thesis, Amalina is developing graphene fibre for biomedical and electronics applications.
+Her main research interests are nanotechnology and materials chemistry, with a focus on addressing graphene technology.

-She joined UiTM as a lecturer of Materials Engineering after completed her MSc. in 2010.
-She taught undergraduate courses in the engineering statics, engineering design, industrial management, and manufacturing technology.
+She joined UiTM as a lecturer of Materials Engineering after completing her MSc. in 2010.
+She taught undergraduate courses in engineering statics, engineering design, industrial management and manufacturing technology.
 She received funding from the Ministry of Higher Education Malaysia (MoHE) and is now in her second year pursuing a full-time PhD at UCL.